Help! My Child is Struggling with Reading

 This design provides instantly all the hooks for learning and remembering that most children need in order to be successful in learning.

-Once your kinesthetic children have mastered the collection of SnapWords®, they will be able to fluently read and you can teach them the nuts and bolts of reading (see category 4, below).
+Once your kinesthetic children have mastered the collection of SnapWords®, they will be able to read fluently; you can then teach them the nuts and bolts of reading (see category 4 below).

 Easy-for-Me™ Teaching Kit 2 will empower you as you teach your struggling readers all the concepts of reading.
 Skills taught include: